Traffic restricted at bridge between Sweden and Denmark following Stockholm attack

-COPENHAGEN, April 7 (Reuters) - Polive have restricted traffic on the Oresund Bridge between Sweden and Denmark following a deadly attack in Stockholm on Friday.
+COPENHAGEN (Reuters) - Police have restricted traffic on the Oresund Bridge between Sweden and Denmark following a deadly attack in Stockholm on Friday.

 "Restricted flow at the toll station at the request of Swedish police," the bridge's information service said.

-A truck ploughed into a crowd on a shopping street and crashed into a department store in central Stockholm on Friday, killing three people and wounding eight in what the prime minister said appeared to be a terrorist attack.
-(Reporting by Stine Jacobsen; Editing by Angus MacSwan)
+A truck plowed into a crowd on a shopping street and crashed into a department store in central Stockholm on Friday, killing three people and wounding eight in what the prime minister said appeared to be a terrorist attack.